bbrk24/lexiferdef/README.md

 # Lexifer Definitions

-This extension provides syntax highlighting for Lexifer definitions.
+This extension provides syntax highlighting, semantic highlighting, and "go to definition" actions for Lexifer definition files.

 ![Preview with the Solarized Dark theme](images/example.png)